Nagano Prefecture is a wine region attracting attention not only in Japan but also worldwide.

 - Rkatsiteli and others

-The characteristics of wines made in the western foothills of Yatsugatake are elegant and delicate quality, sharp acidity, and fruity flavors that convey refinement, matching global wine trends.
+The wines produced in the western foothills of Yatsugatake are characterized by elegant and delicate quality, sharp acidity, and refined fruitiness, matching global wine trends.

-It is an area to look forward to seeing what kind of growth it will achieve from now on.
+It is an area to look forward to seeing how it will grow from now on.

 About "Yatsugatake Haramura Winery"

-This time, we introduce "Yatsugatake Haramura Winery," which can be called a pioneer of winemaking in the western foothills of Yatsugatake.
+This time, we introduce "Yatsugatake Haramura Winery," a pioneer of winemaking in the western foothills of Yatsugatake.

-"Yatsugatake Haramura Winery" is a winery located on a plateau at an altitude of 914m in Haramura, Suwa District, Nagano Prefecture.
+"Yatsugatake Haramura Winery" is located on a plateau at an altitude of 914 meters in Haramura, Suwa District, Nagano Prefecture.

-It was established in October 2022 as the first winery in Haramura, and the village's construction company "Shoei" is behind it.
+It was established in October 2022 as the first winery in Haramura, developed by the local construction company "Shoei."

 There are three key points to know about "Yatsugatake Haramura Winery."